DeveshSood/My-Story/characters.md

-Monkey, Crocodile, Crocodile's Wife and 2 fishes.
+Monkey, Crocodile, Crocodile's Wife, 2 fishes and a tiger.